yaakov-koby-israeli/Crypto-Wallet/README.md

 curl -X POST http://localhost:8000/user/transfer-eth \
   -H "Authorization: Bearer <token>" \
   -H "Content-Type: application/json" \
-  -d '{"to_account":2,"amount":0.1}'
+  -d '{"recipient_username":"bob","to_account":2,"amount":0.1}'
 ```

 ## Frontend behavior
 - Home landing page with CTAs to login/register
 - Login/Register pages issue auth calls and persist the JWT in `localStorage` (`token` key)
-- Dashboard syncs a Ganache public key, shows balance/account id, sends ETH by account id, shows transactions with usernames, and listens via WebSockets to refresh when funds arrive
+- Dashboard syncs a Ganache public key, shows balance/account id, sends ETH by account id + username, shows transactions with usernames, and listens via WebSockets to refresh when funds arrive
+- USD totals use a mock ETH/USD rate that drifts over time (not a live price feed)
 - Dark mode only

 ## Notes
 - Ganache must be running and the supplied public keys must exist and be funded there
+- If Ganache is down or unreachable, blockchain endpoints return HTTP 503 with a clear error message
+- If you run the backend in WSL/Docker, update `GANACHE_URL` to point at the Windows host (for example `http://host.docker.internal:7545`)
 - Default DB is `cryptowallet.db` in the repo root; adjust `DATABASE_URL` for another DB engine